 The Uniform Domain Dispute Resolution Policy can be used by anybody with an intellectual property domain dispute.
 Whether you’re an individual with a single domain, or a multi-million dollar conglomerate, UDRP rules do not change.

-If you lose a UDRP case, you will not be compensated financially for your old domain.
+If you lose a UDRP case, in the majority of cases, you will not be compensated financially for your old domain.

 If the below domain dispute factors apply to your situation, you can file a UDRP claim through the WIPO.

 - The domain name registered by the domain name registrant is identical or confusingly similar to a trademark or service mark in which the complainant (the person or entity bringing the complaint) has rights; and

 - The domain name registrant has no rights or legitimate interests in respect of the domain name in question; and

 - The domain name has been registered and is being used in bad faith

 Domain registrars, however, cannot be targeted in a UDRP proceeding.